craftr-build/net.maxon.c4d/README.md

     'cxx.type': 'library',
     'cxx.preferredLinkage': 'shared'
   })
 ```

 Depend on the `net.maxon.c4d:legacy` target instead if your project uses
 old API (pre-R16).

+### A note about R20

+With R20, Maxon introduced a tool to produce project files from a
+`projectdefinitions.txt` file.
+Craftr supports building R20 projects
+*without* the MAXON Project Tool.
+Depending on the `net.maxon.c4d:sdk`
+target is no longer required and will do nothing (for backwards compatibility
+when building for previous Cinema 4D releases).

+Craftr can however take the following information from the
+`projectdefinitions.txt` into account:

+- `Platform` (validating if the current platform is supported)
+- `ModuleId` (alternatively with the `c4d.ModuleId` target property)
+- `APIS` (additively to the `c4d.APIS` target property)
+- `Type` (`Lib` or `DLL`, overriding the `cxx.type` and
+  `cxx.preferredLinkage` properties)

 ### FAQ